Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Deployment

-I'd use a 39mm 81A B+W brand filter for slide film.
+I use a 39mm 81A B+W brand filter for slide film.

-I'd use any 39mm B+W brand yellow filter for B&W film outdoors, or a 39mm Leica brand 13 131 UV filter indoors.
+I'd use any 39mm B+W brand yellow filter for B&W film outdoors, or a 39mm LEICA brand 13 131 UV filter indoors.

-I'd use a 39mm Leica brand 13 131 UV filter for color print film, but why would anyone shoot color print film in a Leica?
+I'd use a 39mm LEICA brand 13 131 UV filter for color print film, but why would anyone shoot color print film in a LEICA?

 More Information

-Popular Photography reviewed the Leica 28mm f/2.8 ASPH in their February 2007 issue.
+Popular Photography reviewed the LEICA 28mm f/2.8 ASPH in their February 2007 issue.

-I support my growing family through this website.
+I support my growing family through this website, as crazy as it might seem.

-If you find this as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.
+If you find this page as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.

 If you've gotten your gear through one of my links or helped otherwise, you're family.
 It's great people like you who allow me to keep adding to this site full-time.
 Thanks!